 For example, ACME Bank issues a EUR stablecoin on the XRP Ledger.
-ACME Bank might set the transfer fee to 1% for ACME issuances.
+ACME Bank might set the transfer fee to 1%.
 For the recipient of a payment to get 2 EUR.ACME, the sender must send 2.02 EUR.ACME.
-After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the account backing its XRP Ledger issuances.
+After the transaction, ACME's outstanding obligations in the XRP Ledger have decreased by 0.02€, which means that ACME no longer needs to hold that amount in the account backing its issued currencies.

 The following diagram shows an XRP Ledger payment of 2 EUR.ACME from Alice to Charlie with a transfer fee of 1%:

 Transfer Fees in Payment Paths

-A transfer fee applies whenever an individual transfer would shift issuances from one party to another through the issuing account.
+A transfer fee applies whenever an individual transfer would move issued currency from one party to another through the issuing account.
 In more complex transactions, this can occur multiple times.
 Transfer fees apply starting from the end and working backwards, so that ultimately the sender of a payment must send enough to account for all fees.
 For example:

 In this scenario, Salazar (the sender) holds EUR issued by ACME, and wants to deliver 100 USD issued by WayGate to Rosa (the recipient).
 FXMaker is a currency trader with the best offer in the order book, at a rate of 1 USD.WayGate for every 0.9 EUR.ACME.
 If there were no transfer fees, Salazar could deliver 100 USD to Rosa by sending 90 EUR.
 However, ACME has a transfer fee of 1% and WayGate has a transfer fee of 0.2%.
 This means:

 - FXMaker must send 100.20 USD.WayGate for Rosa to receive 100 USD.WayGate.